All Episodes

 The problem that I see is that we didn't shut the government down.

-So the one half of one third of the government that we control just showed that we don't have the spine to do what it takes.
+So the one-half of one-third of the government that we control just showed that we don't have the spine to do what it takes.

-And I guess what my point is that we're going to go into a negotiations to raise the debt limit and then look at Ryan's budget after that.
+And I guess what my point is that we're going to go into negotiations to raise the debt limit and then look at Ryan's budget after that.

-So we're going to talk about carrying at least a $14 trillion debt, most likely more in perpetuity.
+So we're going to talk about carrying at least a $14 trillion debt, most likely more, in perpetuity.

-We're going to continue to carry this 14 to 15 to whatever trillion dollar debt going forward.
+We're going to continue to carry this $14 to $15 to whatever trillion-dollar debt going forward.

 No, no, wait.

-Uh Ryan's plan is to eliminate the national debt.
+Ryan's plan is to eliminate the national debt.

-Um not until at least 10 years out.
+Not until at least 10 years out.

-Yeah, well, no, it's it's longer than that, but there's nobody else with a plan to do that.
+Yeah, well, no, it's longer than that, but there's nobody else with a plan to do that.

-I mean, these these deficits are huge.
+I mean, these deficits are huge.

 There's going to be some major restructuring necessary because so much of it's entitlement spending, which is supposedly untouchable.